California prosecutors will hit legal roadblock seeing death penalty for 1973 murder suspect

 "If the crime had been committed five years later, I have no doubt DA Spitzer would seek the death penalty," said Leif Dautch, vice chairman of the Criminal Law Executive Committee of the California Lawyers Association.

-Still, at a press conference on Wednesday announcing Neal's arrest, DA Spitzer insisted death is possible.
+Still, at the press conference Wednesday announcing Neal's arrest, Spitzer insisted the death penalty is possible.

-One of O'Keefe's two surviving sisters said she's long ago forgiven Linda's suspected killer.
+One of O'Keefe's two surviving sisters said she's long ago forgiven the suspected killer.

-“This is the additional closure for me that’s there’s a person they’ve arrested but I forgave the individual a long time ago because unforgiving to me is like taking poison and wanting the other person to die,” O'Keefe's sister Cindy Borgeson told NBC Tucson affiliate KVOA on Wednesday.
+“This is the additional closure for me that’s there’s a person they’ve arrested, but I forgave the individual a long time ago because unforgiving to me is like taking poison and wanting the other person to die,” Cindy Borgeson told NBC Tucson affiliate KVOA on Wednesday.